riyorax/Algeo02-22061/README.md

 ## Room for Improvement

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- None currently

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- CBIR with color parameter
+- CBIR with texture parameter

 ## Acknowledgements